Analysis | Why an Emerging Market Rout Has Hit Indonesia So Hard: QuickTake

 3. How badly are the currency and stocks faring?

-The rupiah just broke through what for traders is a psychologically important level of 14,000 per dollar for the first time since December 2015.
-The Jakarta Stock Exchange Composite Index, or JCI, is down about 7 percent this year through May 9, compared with a less than 2 percent drop in the MSCI Emerging Markets Index.
-The JCI has slumped about 12 percent from its Feb.
+The rupiah has broken through what for traders is a psychologically important level of 14,000 per dollar for the first time since December 2015.
+The Jakarta Stock Exchange Composite Index, or JCI, is down about 9 percent this year through May 16, compared with a less than 1 percent drop in the MSCI Emerging Markets Index.
+The JCI has slumped about 14 percent from its Feb.
 19 high.
 That was, however, a record closing price.

 4. What has the central bank done to stem the rout?